samuellab/MAGATAnalyzer/README.txt

 followed by
 git submodule update

+**IMPORTANT**
+you must copy the openCV DLLs to your system path directory.
+They are in a folder titled "openCV dlls; copy to windows system32"
+Copy to windows/system32 and windows/system just to be sure

 To see an example of software use (takes about an hour for the first run on a standard desktop computer),

 (1)open matlab